shirodkar/service-one/README.md

 `GET /handle/{value}`

-The input value is forwarded to another REST endpoint `GET /handle/{value}` whose base URL is specified using the environment variable `other-service.base-url`
+The input value is forwarded to another REST endpoint `GET /handle/{value}` whose base URL is specified using the environment variable `other-service.base-url`.